tardipede/concatipede/cran-comments.md

       pipe.Rd: \arguments,  \value
       rename_sequences.Rd: \value
       ```
-  **DONE:** : Added a \value tag for rename_sequences()
+  **DONE:** : Added a \value tag for rename_sequences().
-              Improved the import of magrittr's pipe so that it is properly documented
+              Improved the import of magrittr's pipe so that it is properly documented.
-              Aded a function  concatipede_example() to document in a clean way the example files shipped with the package.
+              Added a function concatipede_example() to document in a clean way the example files shipped with the package.

    - 3
       ```